prog4biol/pfb2024/pfb.md

 ```

 1. This code executes the [re.findall()](https://docs.python.org/3/library/re.html#re.findall) function once
-2. The subpatterns are returned in a tuple
+2. In the first iteration of the `for` loop, the first set of matched subpatterns are returned as a tuple
 3. The subpatterns are stored in the variables upstream and downstream
-4. The `for` block of code is executed
+4. The `for` block of code is executed, and the matches are printed
-5. The `re.findall()` searches again
-6. A match is found
+5. In the second interation of the loop, the next set of matched subpatterns are returned as a tuple
-7. New subpatterns are returned and stored in the variables upstream and downstream
+6. New subpatterns are returned and stored in the variables upstream and downstream
-8. The `for` block of code gets executed again
+7. The `for` block of code gets executed again
-9. The `re.findall()` searches again, but no match is found
+8. There is not a 3rd iteration because there are no more matches
-10. The `for` loop ends
+9. The `for` loop ends

 Another way to get this done is with an iterator, use the [re.finditer()](https://docs.python.org/3/library/re.html#re.finditer) function in a for loop.
 This allows you to not store all the matches in memory. `re.finditer()` also allows you to retrieve the postion of the match.